 - 1. Do not mow your lawn simple! - 2.
 Limit cutting back hedge rows.
-If you do, ensure you cut back at the correct time of the year so to reduce the risk of disturbing nesting bird.
+If you do, ensure you cut back at the correct time of the year so to reduce the risk of disturbing nesting birds.
 Spring is an important time for animals rearing their young - 3.
 Leave habitat piles and dead wood.
 They can have huge benefits for biodiversity - 4.
 When dealing with invasive species, take extra care not to spread the problem - 5.
 Cut the long grass once the flowers have gone over and set seed.
 In practice, this is usually towards the end of summer/early autumn - 6.
 Remove any cuttings.
-Leaving cuttings on your lawn for too long will encourage the growth of grasses, docks and nettles which will outcompete wildflowers - There are over 20 million gardens as well as public spaces in the UK that can boost biodiversity during No Mow May - As part of Plantlife's annual No Mow May campaign, research found that simple changes in mowing can result in enough nectar for ten times more bees and other pollinators
+Leaving cuttings on your lawn for too long will encourage the growth of grasses, docks and nettles which will outcompete wildflowers

+As part of Plantlife's annual No Mow May campaign, research found that simple changes in mowing can result in enough nectar for ten times more bees and other pollinators